risawitama/verbose-potato/README.md

-## This is my step ladder.
-I never knew my real ladder.
+##  I never wanted to believe that my Dad was stealing from his job as a road worker.
+But when I got home, all the signs were there.
+##